CSCfi/csc-env-eff/hands-on/allas/allas-exercises.md

-# Using Allas in CSC HPC environmnest
+# Using Allas in CSC HPC environments

 Before the actual exercise, open the view to the Allas service in your browser using the cPouta WWW-interface.